 The Flags & Heraldry Committee is an All-Party Parliamentary Group of the United Kingdom parliament.
 It was formally established on 5th February 2008 as the All-Party Parliamentary Flag Group.
-It is comprised of MPs and Peers from across the political spectrum who wish to promote the flying of the Union Flag and all flags associated with the United Kingdom, the British Overseas Territories and Crown Dependencies.
+It is comprised of MPs and Peers from across the political spectrum who wish to promote the flying of the national flag and all flags associated with the United Kingdom, the British Overseas Territories and Crown Dependencies.

-The Committee is based within the Palace of Westminster and has become a vibrant and active body which has successfully lobbied the House authorities to fly the Union Flag on all the flag poles on the Parliamentary Estate at all times throughout the year.
-As a result of this long running campaign, led by Andrew Rosindell MP, the Committee's Chairman, and with the unwavering support of the Flag Institute, the Union Flag is now flown from the Victoria Tower of Parliament and all other flag poles, three hundred and sixty five days a year.
-A Private Members Bill was also tabled on the floor of the House of Commons defining the Union Flag as the official flag of the United Kingdom.
+The Committee is based within the Palace of Westminster and has become a vibrant and active body which has successfully lobbied the House authorities to fly the national flag on all the flag poles on the Parliamentary Estate at all times throughout the year.
+As a result of this long running campaign, led by Andrew Rosindell MP, the Committee's Chairman, and with the unwavering support of the Flag Institute, the national flag is now flown from the Victoria Tower of Parliament and all other flag poles, three hundred and sixty five days a year.
+A Private Members Bill was also tabled on the floor of the House of Commons defining the current design as the official flag of the United Kingdom.

-The Flag Institute
+The Flag Institute 84 Norwood Grove Beverley East Yorkshire HU17 9HS www.flaginstitute.org

-38 Hill Street

-Mayfair

-London W1J 5NS

-www.flaginstitute.org